IBM/Ansible-OpenShift-Provisioning/docs/run-the-playbooks.md

 ### Overview
 Creates the bastion KVM guest on the first KVM host.
 The bastion hosts essential services for the cluster.
 If you already have a bastion server, that can be used instead of running this playbook.
 ### Outcomes
-* RHEL ISO is mounted to HTTP-accessible directory on the FTP server.
-* Bastion configs are templated out to the FTP server.
+* Bastion configs are templated out to the file server.
 * Bastion is booted using virt-install.
 * Bastion is kickstarted for fully automated setup of the operating system.
 ### Notes